Pick Up Line

-The clock has just struck midnight and creeps toward the early morning hours.
-Some innocuous tunes play on the jukebox.
-The only breathing souls in the bar are the bartender, who is doing busy work, and a thirty something woman staring at an empty glass.
+The clock creeps past midnight and on toward morning.
+A country song about lost love plays on the jukebox.
+The only two souls in the bar are the bartender, who is doing busy work, and a thirty-something woman staring at an empty glass.

-In walks a man in his forties wearing a denim shirt and jeans.
-He sits on the stool next to the woman.
-He motions to the bartender, “I’ll have Jack neat and whatever she wants.”
+In walked a man in his forties, wearing a denim shirt and jeans.
+He sits two stools away from the woman.
+He motions to the bartender, “I’ll have a neat Jack and whatever she wants.”

-“Is that the best pickup line you have?” she asks with a bit of contempt in her voice.
+“Is that the best pickup line you have?” she asked with a bit of contempt in her voice.

 “What makes you think I want to pick you up?”

-She looks to her right, and then she looks to her left, past the stranger.
+She looked to her right, and then to her left, past the stranger.
 “We are the only two in this bar, and you chose to sit next to me.”

 “We are not the only two in this bar.”
-The man’s head tips toward the bartender.
+Then tips his head toward the bartender.

 “Well, tell me, why did you choose to sit next to me?”